COMMUNITY TRAINING

 In addition to our patrolling and event safety support, we also conduct extensive outreach and community training in a variety of important topics which help to raise the awareness and responsiveness of individuals and the broader community in general.
 We collaborate and work closely with Federal, State, and local authorities to offer additional support and resources such as the Department of Homeland Security, the Federal Bureau of Investigation, the Federal Emergency Management Agency, the Bay Area Urban Areas Security Initiative, and of course the City and County of San Francisco among many others.

-We will provide full training (by Zoom during the current COVID pandemic) and you will deploy with experienced senior volunteers.
 Patrolling is fun, you get to meet lots of people, and you can feel good about helping out the community.
+We also strongly suggest involving your friends, so you can patrol with them as a team.

 JOIN US / TRAIN WITH US